Search for TeV Emission from Geminga by VERITAS: VERITAS

-VERITAS is an array of four imaging atmospheric Cherenkov telescopes (IACTs) located south of Tucson, Arizona, USA, at the Fred Lawrence Whipple Observatory (FLWO).
-Each telescope has a camera with 499 photomultiplier tubes with a 500 mega-samples per second flash ADC readout system.
-The optical reflector of each telescope is 12m in diameter and uses a Davies-Cotton design.
-VERITAS sensitivity allows for a greater than $5\sigma$ detection of a source at a 1\% Crab Flux level in 50 hours.
+The VERITAS IACT array is located south of Tucson, Arizona, at the Fred Lawrence Whipple Observatory.
+Each telescope is equipped with a 499 photomultiplier tube camera with a 500 mega-samples per second flash ADC readout system.
+The optical reflector of each telescope is twelve meters in diameter and uses a Davies-Cotton design.
+VERITAS IACTs have an energy range of 100 GeV to greater than 30 TeV with and energy resolution of 15\% at 1 TeV.
+The peak effective photon collection area is approximately 100,000 square meters.
+The angular resolution is 0.1 degrees at 1 TeV with a location accuracy less than 50 arc seconds.
+VERITAS is capable of detecting the Crab nebula (the standard candle for TeV astronomy) in two minutes and a source with a flux of 1\% of the Crab in less than 50 hours.
+VERITAS operates September through July, with an average yield of 750 hours per year of time when the Moon is set, and 100 hours per year when the Moon is above the horizon.

+VERITAS detects the Cherenkov light emitted by an extensive air showers (EASs) that is created when a gamma ray or cosmic ray enters and interacts with the atmosphere.
+The image parameters of the EAS are then compared with image parameters that are derived from Monte Carlo simulations and comparisons are made to separate gamma-ray showers from cosmic-ray/hadronic showers.
+Geometric parameters are applied to each event to calculate the arrival direction and the impact distance on the ground of the EAS.
+For each EAS the number of photo electrons from the photomultiplier tubes is counted.
+By comparing the shape and impact parameters and the photo electrons produced by the EAS to simulations, the energy of the gamma ray is estimated.